 Provisions - Management - Worksheet 6 Questions Yes/No/NA Findings 1.
-Did you review the prior Examination report in relation to the adequacy of the ALLL, methodologies, policies and procedures, etc.?
-2. Did you review the latest audit report in relation to the adequacy of the ALLL, methodologies, policies and procedures, etc.?
-3.Has the SACCOS provisioned 1% for all performing loans?
-4. Has the SACCOS provisioned 5% of the total non- performing loan amounts between 1 and 30 days past due?
-5. Has the SACCOS provisioned 25% of the total non-performing loan amounts between 31 and 180 days past due?
-6. Has the SACCOS provisioned 50% of the total non-performing loan amounts 180-360 days past 7.
-Has the SACCOS provisioned 100% of the total non-performing loan amounts over 360 days past due?
-8. Was the last examination or audit free of any problems with provisioning?
+Did you review the prior Inspection report in relation to the adequacy of the allowance for loan losses, methodologies, policies and procedures, etc.?
+2. Did you review the latest audit report in relation to the adequacy of the allowances for loan losses, methodologies, policies and procedures, etc.?
+5. Has the SACCOS provisioned 30% of the total non- performing loan amounts between 91-180 days past due?
+6. Has the SACCOS provisioned 50% of the total non- performing loan amounts 181-365- days past due?
+7. Has the SACCOS provisioned 100% of the total non-performing loan amounts over 365 days past due?
+8. Was the last inspection or audit free of any problems with provisioning?
 9. How do you provision for restructured loans?
 10. Is board informed of the provisions being made?
 11. Are all loans over 365 days past due provisioned for?
-12. Have all loans over 365 days been written off the balance sheet?
-Have all credit facilities or overdrafts over 180 days in arrears been written off?
+12. Have all non-performing loans over 365 days been written off the balance sheet?
 13. Are written off loans moved to an off-balance sheet ledger for further collection?
 14. Do you have any assistance when your borrowers are taken to court?
 15. Are there dual controls between the loan officer, collector and person authorizing loans to ensure that insider fraudulent loans are not being written off?
 16. Do the collection policies utilize the resources of the board and credit committee to aid in collections?
-17. Is a list of proposed written off loans provided to the board for their final authorization?
-18. Does the list provided to the board include the name of the borrower, amount of original loan, amount to be written off, reason and methods for writing off the loan?
-Number of Exceptions in this area: 0
+17. Is a list of proposed written off loans provided to the board for approval?
+18. Does the list provided to the board include the name of the borrower, amount of original loan, amount to be written off, reason and methods for writing off the loan? l Number of Exceptions in this area: 0 1